r0hankrishnan/searchlite/README.md

 - [ ] Support for indexing larger datasets with Faiss or Annoy
 - [ ] Integration with Jupyter widgets for interactive exploration
 - [ ] JSON/YAML import/export for datasets and results
+- [ ] Caching for larger embedding tasks

 ---